Who is SellMyGadget.com? Does SellMyGadget.com buy my device? What is an IMEI number? For how long are the offers for my device valid?

 If the device is indeed yours and you reported it as stolen and then found it, please contact your network to revoke the report that it was stolen before trying to sell it.

-The recycling company has several options as to what to do with your device after taking delivery.
-Depending on the condition of your device, it might be:
+The buyer/recycling company has several options as to what to do with a phone, laptop, or other devices once they receive them.
+Depending on the condition of the device, it could be either:

 In practice, most mobile phones will be repaired or refurbished so that they can be reused.

-If the device is too damaged or a very old model, parts will be removed, metals and other recyclable elements extracted, and the remaining materials disposed in an environmentally friendly way.
+If the device is too damaged or a very old model, parts will be removed.
+With metals and other recyclable elements extracted.
+Then, any remaining materials are disposed of, in an environmentally way.

-Whatever the options, please note that once you have sold your device it is the sole responsibility of the recycling company what they do with it.
-However, because we have carefully checked the credentials of all of the companies we partner with on our site, you can be confident that it will be handled in line with the Waste Electrical and Electronic Equipment (WEEE) regulations.
+However the device is recycled, please note that once you have sold your device, it is the sole responsibility of the recycling company what they do with it.
+As we have carefully checked the credentials of all of the companies we partner with our site, you can be confident that it will be handled in line with the Waste Electrical and Electronic Equipment (WEEE) regulations.